-An $\alpha$ of 0% can explain non-participation, while an $\alpha$ of 3% implies allocations that are broadly consistent with those of large endowments such as Yale and Stanford.
+The sensitivity of the implied portfolio allocations to changes in α is consistent with the large cross-sectional dispersion in endowment funds' allocations to alternative assets.
+An α of 0% can explain nonparticipation, whereas an α of 3% implies allocations that are broadly consistent with those of large endowments, such as Yale and Stanford.
 Thus, with reasonable parameter values, our model is consistent with both the average allocation and also the cross-sectional dispersion of allocations to alternative assets.

-The sensitivity of allocations to $\alpha$ is also consistent with the empirically observed strong relation between endowment fund size and allocations to alternative assets.
-Lerner et al. (2008), Brown et al. (2010), Barber and Wang (2013), and Ang et al. (2018) find that large endowment funds persistently earn significant alphas, which they attribute to superior alternative asset investments, while small endowments do not earn significant alphas.
-Lerner et al. (2008) and Brown et al. (2011) discuss how large endowments typically have better investment committees, better access to elite managers, and can exploit economies of scale in selecting alternative assets.
+The sensitivity of allocations to α is also consistent with the empirically observed strong relation between endowment fund size and allocations to alternative assets.
+Lerner et al. (2008), Brown et al. (2010), Barber and Wang (2013), and Ang et al. (2018) find that large endowment funds persistently earn significant alphas, which they attribute to superior alternative asset investments, whereas small endowments do not earn significant alphas.
+Lerner et al. (2008) and Brown et al. (2011) discuss how large endowments typically have better investment committees and access to elite managers and can exploit economies of scale in selecting alternative assets.

 5.3.5.
-Unspanned Volatility $\varepsilon$

-Table 7 shows that the unspanned volatility of the alternative asset, $\varepsilon$ , has a quantitatively large effect on asset allocation.
+Unspanned Volatility ε .
+Table 7 shows that the unspanned volatility of the alternative asset, ε , has a quantitatively large effect on asset allocation.
 We use two panels to demonstrate how both the level of the unspanned volatility and the composition of total volatility affect asset allocation.